Our Commitment to Equity

 Draft & Implement DEIA Plan

 The Committee will draft a three-year plan to accomplish the organization’s five strategic DEIA goals.
-Implementation of the plan will begin in Fall 2023.
+Implementation of the plan began in Fall 2023 and is ongoing.

 Build Partnerships